apache/iceberg/format/spec.md

 Notes:

 1. Technically, data files can be deleted when the last snapshot that contains the file as “live” data is garbage collected.
 But this is harder to detect and requires finding the diff of multiple snapshots.
 It is easier to track what files are deleted in a snapshot and delete them when that snapshot expires.
+It is not recommended to add a deleted file back to a table as is can lead to edge cases when where incremental deletes break table snapshots.
 2. Manifest list files are required in v2, so that the `sequence_number` and `snapshot_id` to inherit are always available.
-3. When a data file or delete file is marked as deleted in a manifest the writer of the new snapshot may not include a prexisting manifest that references the data file as EXISTING or ADDED.
-This implies that the manifest from the prior snapshot that including the newly deleted data file must not be in the new snapshot and that any files referenced by the manifest that are still part of the table must be written to a new manifest.

 #### Sequence Number Inheritance